maxcan7/blogspotscraper/README.md

 # Blogspotscraper
 A Python 3 script for scraping a Blogspot blog recursively.
 Saves each post as a new html file, which is cleaned from most of its html code.

+This is a forked and modified version of the original script located here: https://github.com/christopherkullenberg/blogspotscraper

 ### Requirements
 This script uses BeautifulSoup.
 Install with:

     pip3 install beautifulsoup4

 ### Usage
-1. Change the `url` variable to the URL of the latest blog post in the blog.
-Save.
+1. Change the `url` variable in ths ehsll script
-2. Run with `python3 blogspotscraper.py`
+2. Run in bash with `blogspotscraper_run.sh`
 3. Abort scraping by pressing CTLC-C. Or the script will continue until there are no more posts left (or you get banned for over-using bandwidth)

 ### Limitations